chenc2/RGT/README.md

 # OC-RGT
-Automation framework for test RGT command line.
+Command line automation test framework for the sdbtool of RGT.